Dr. Amy Kracker-Selzer

-Dr. Amy Kracker Selzer (Ph.D., Sociology, Brown University) is a Research Associate at IMPAQ International with expertise in Labor, International Development, and Quantitative, Qualitative, and Spatial Research Methodologies.
-She has more than 10 years’ experience conducting social science research and managing research projects.
+Dr. Amy Kracker Selzer (Ph.D., Sociology, Brown University) is a Managing Director at IMPAQ International with expertise in Labor, International Development, and Quantitative, Qualitative, and Spatial Research Methodologies.
+She has more than 10 years of experience conducting social science research and managing research projects.
 Her work has integrated a variety of methodological approaches including survey design and analysis, qualitative interviewing, focus groups, and spatial analysis using GIS applications.

 Dr. Kracker Selzer has applied these skills in research projects related to a variety of topics.
 She is currently designing surveys and interview protocols for program performance measurement and impact evaluations for a number of projects for the US Department of Labor and US Department of Education.
 These include the Feasibility Study of Using Eligible Training Provider List (ETPL) and Workforce Data Quality Initiative (WDQI) for Consumer Reports, the Technical Assistance Evaluation Feasibility Study, and the Evaluation of the Comprehensive Technical Assistance Centers.
 Additionally, she is involved in the evaluation of the Arizona Sun Corridor – Get into Energy Consortium.

 Dr. Kracker Selzer has recently worked with the International Institute for Environment and Development in conjunction with the United Nations Population Fund to examine the extent to which policies intended to address the impacts of climate change in Indonesia are having a substantial impact on those communities that are the most vulnerable.
 In this project, she took a lead role in gathering and analyzing spatial data related to demographic characteristics, community vulnerability, and adaptive capacity for the city of Semarang, Indonesia.
 She is a lead author on the resulting report that discusses the policy implications of the demographic distribution of vulnerability to climate change in Indonesia.